 How can we find peace, lose weight, avoid cancer, invest wisely or get lost in the gossip stories of the rich and the famous?

-The allure is tenacious, begging the deeper question,
+The allure is tenacious, begging the deeper question, “What do women long for?”

-While in line at a downtown grocery store, a magazine headline caught my eye, “What Women Long For this Christmas.”
-The subtitle implied the article would be a resource for gift options or tips on how to relieve women of the hustle and bustle of their inevitable Christmas furry.
+While in line at a grocery store, a magazine headline caught my eye, “What Women Long For this Christmas.”
+The subtitle implied the article would be a resource for gift options or tips on how to relieve women of the hustle and bustle of their inevitable Christmas flurry.
 I rolled my eyes at yet another sentimental and incomplete interpretation of the wants of women.

 As we remember, we acknowledge our present need for Christ’s presence in our lives and in our world and the disruptive implications of God’s on-going salvation today.
 As Richard Rohr says, “Advent is an always and final declaration, ‘Come, Lord Jesus,’ (Revelation 22:20) which makes our entire lives one big longing after Christ in his fullness.”